agent18/agent18.github.io/_posts/2020-06-20-narrowing-down-the-claims-2.markdown

 >
 > - Infrastructure spending
 > - Economic liberalization (Hong Kong, China)
-> - Trade liberalisation (India)
+> - Trade liberalization (India)
 > - Export-led development and state
 > - protection of industry (South Korea, China)

-**Claim**: Many of the most promising growth-friendly policies cannot be tested by RCTs
+**Claim**: Many of the most promising growth-friendly policies cannot be tested by RCTs.

-**re-write Claim**: ~~most~~ Trade Liberalization policy change in India cannot be tested by RCTs
+**re-write Claim**: ~~most~~ Trade Liberalization policy change in India cannot be tested by RCTs.

-For starters you need a control country which is "similar", "

-there is no country similar to India w.r.t gdp per capita and population

-even similarity in states within India is tough to achieve

-Many variations happen for example, we can have floods this year... population

 **Note**: For RCTs, Ideally you need a control group almost exactly as same as India.
 Let's call it India\*.
-Then you want administer the policy intervention to India and do nothing to India\* and compare the differences.
+Then you want administer the policy intervention to India and keeping the rest same for India\* and compare the differences.
 But where are we going to get India\*?

-**re-write Claim**: (checking for similar baselines), No country is similar to India atleast in terms of population and GDP per capita (together)
+**re-write Claim**: (checking for similar baselines), No country is similar to India atleast in terms of population and GDP per capita (together).

 **Example-sub**: